ISO 9001:2015 Clause 8 Operation

 - The above review results be documented, especially any customer requirement changes, and that the proper personnel be made aware of any changes in this area

-The standard specifies a formal product/service development process that addresses:
+The ISO 9001 standard requires a development process that addresses:

 - The situation, time-frame, intricacy, steps involved, need for review/validation